-A high intake of salt-preserved foods as traditionally prepared in East Asia (e.g. pickled vegetables and salted/dried fish) has been linked to higher rates of stomach cancer.
-In countries where refrigeration is commonly used for storage of perishable foods rather than salting, stomach cancer is less common.
+There is some risk of stomach cancer.
+Eating alot of salt-preserved foods as traditionally prepared in East Asia (e.g. pickled vegetables and salted/dried fish) has been linked to higher rates of stomach cancer.
+In Australia and other countries where refrigeration rather than salting is used to preserve foods, stomach cancer is less common.

-While it's true that the body needs salt to function, in most circumstances we can meet our salt requirement naturally from foods and there is no need to add salt to our food.
 We recommend eating a diet low in salt.
+We can usually meet our salt requirement naturally from foods and there is no need to add salt to our food.

-Most of the salt in our diet comes from packaged and take-away foods, such as pizza, pies, sauces, soups, margarines, breads and breakfast cereals.
+Most of the salt in our diet comes from packaged, processed and take-away foods, such as pizza, pies, sauces, soups, margarines, breads and breakfast cereals.
 When shopping, read food labels and try to choose products with less than 400mg of sodium per 100g.
 Less than 120mg is best.

 Tips to reduce your salt (sodium) intake: